 Division of Business & Industry is renamed the School of Business & Industry.

-First business degree is awarded.
+The first business degree is awarded.

 Worldwide influenza pandemic begins, killing nearly 20 million by 1920.